codefresh-io/gitops-runtime-helm/charts/gitops-runtime/README.md

 Prior to running the installation please see the official documentation at: https://codefresh.io/docs/docs/installation/gitops/hybrid-gitops-helm-installation/

 ## Argo-workflows artifact and log storage
-> [!NOTE]
-> This version of the chart includes default configuration for storing workflow artifacts and logs in Codefresh provided s3 compatible storage.

-If you have your own storage configuration using the default configmap `artifact-repositories` upgrading the chart will override your artifact storage configuration.
-To prevent this please set `argo-workflows.controller.workflowDefaults.spec.artifactRepository.configMap` to `artifact-repositories` and `argo-workflows.controller.workflowDefaults.spec.artifactRepository.key` to the respective key in your configmap identifying the repository.
+Codefresh provides a SaaS object storage based solution for Argo workflows logs storage.
+The chart deploys a configmap named `codefresh-workflows-log-store` with the repository configuration.
+If you want to utilize the Codefresh SaaS solution for log storage for all workflows in the runtime please set `argo-workflows.controller.workflowDefaults.spec.artifactRepository.configMap` to `codefresh-workflows-log-store` and `argo-workflows.controller.workflowDefaults.spec.artifactRepository.key` to `codefresh-workflows-log-store` as well.

 > [!WARNING]
 > It's highly recommended to use your own artifact storage for data privacy reasons.
 > Codefresh provided storage has a retention policy of 14 days and limitations on uploaded file sizes.